Add Text to PDF in Python

 page.paragraphs.add(text_fragment)

 This code example uses a TextFragment.
-But you can also add text to a PDF page using a TextParagraph.
-Let’s explore the difference.
-The TextFragment is a single piece of Text.
-TextFragment represents a single unit of text — essentially, one text string that can be placed, styled, and positioned independently.
-It’s ideal when you need to add simple, small amounts of text.
+You can also add text to a PDF page using a TextParagraph.
+The TextFragment is a single piece of text.
+It represents one text string that can be placed, styled, and positioned independently.
+It’s ideal when you need to add small, simple text content.

 The TextParagraph is a group of TextFragments.
 It can add multiple text lines.
 TextParagraph is a container or collection of one or more TextFragment objects.
 It’s ideal when you need to group multiple fragments — for example, to create a block of text with several lines, words, or formatted elements.
 A TextParagraph also manages text alignment, line spacing, and automatic layout on the page.
 The use of the red line is only possible with TextParagraph.

-For more information on Working with Text, please check the Text Formatting inside PDF and Extract Text from PDF using Python documentation sections.
+For more information on working with text, see Text Formatting inside PDF and Search and Get Text from PDF.

 Add Text using TextParagraph